 Product Breakdown Structure (PBS): A hierarchy of deliverable products which are required to be produced on the project.
 It forms the base document from which the execution strategy and product-based work breakdown structure may be derived.
 It provides a guide for configuration control documentation.

 Product Verification: Evaluating a deliverable at the end of a project or project phase with the intent to assure or confirm that it satisfies the planned intent.
 This is often done immediately before the formal acceptance.
 See section 4.7 in the PMBOK.

 Program: A group of related projects managed in a coordinated way.
 Programs usually include an element of ongoing work.

 Project: A temporary endeavor undertaken to create a unique product, service, or result.

 Project Charter: A document issued by senior management that formally authorizes the existence of a project.
 And it provides the project manager with the authority to apply organizational resources to project activities.
-See the sample in Unit 3 of this workbook.
-Read more about charters in the PMBOK section 4.1.2.
+Read more about charters in the PMBOK section 4.1.

 Project Cost Management: A subset of project management that includes the processes required to ensure that the project is completed within the approved budget.
 It consists of resource planning, cost estimating, cost budgeting, and cost control.

 Project Life Cycle: A collection of generally sequential project phases whose name and number are determined by the control needs of the organization or organizations involved in the project.

 Project Management: The application of knowledge, skills, tools and techniques to project activities to meet the project requirements.

 Project Selection Methods: The organizations techniques for selecting which projects get chartered.
 (Recommended reading: Chapter 2 of the Project Management Toolbox by Dragan Z. Milosevic.
 See recommended reading list shown prior to this glossary.)